 There’s a lot of talk these days about gender diversity, equality, and inclusiveness.
-And some may actually question why it’s such a big deal when it comes to running companies and their bottom lines.
-Did you know that there is tons of empirical evidence linking gender diversity and profitability?
+Some may question why it’s such a big deal when it comes to running companies and their bottom lines.
+But did you know that there is tons of empirical evidence linking gender diversity and profitability?

-The study was extensive in nature and was conducted on 21,000 public companies in 91 countries.
+The study was extensive, covering 21,000 public companies in 91 countries.
 The conclusion?
 Interestingly enough, there were no material differences in profitability whether the CEO was a man or a woman.
-But there were stark differences when women were in executive leadership roles as well as members of the board.
-The study showed that when women represented upwards of 30% of the executive-level ranks, net profit margins were on average 6 percentage points higher, compared to similar businesses with no female leadership in place.
+However, there were stark differences in profitability when women were in executive leadership roles as well as members of the board.
+The study showed that when women represented upwards of 30% of executive-level ranks, net profit margins were on average 6 percentage points higher, compared to similar businesses with no female leadership in place.

-What the data seem to indicate is that having a pool of women in executive leadership speaks not only to having a more inclusive environment, but it also provides the opportunity for women to influence decisions using some of their natural, and documented, workplace strengths such as team-building, listening, multi-tasking, and the tendency to take a longer-term outlook on goals.
-Having more females as board directors as well as executives also can incrementally increase the chances of women moving up the proverbial corporate ladder.
+What the data seem to indicate is that having a pool of women in executive leadership speaks not only to a more inclusive environment, but it also provides the opportunity for women to influence decisions using some of their natural, documented workplace strengths — such as team-building, listening, multi-tasking, and the tendency to take a longer-term outlook on goals.
+Having more females as board directors as well as executives can also incrementally increase the chances of women moving up the proverbial corporate ladder.

 - Return on equity: 53% higher